-As 2020 was off to a rough start, so were a number of industries worldwide.
-Earlier this year, countries all over the world were forced to a lockdown following the declaration of the COVID-19 pandemic.
+As 2021 was off to another rough start, so were a number of industries worldwide.
+Earlier last year, countries all over the world were forced to a lockdown following the declaration of the COVID-19 pandemic.
 With that, businesses, big or small, had to close down.
 Classes in schools were put to a halt, and the streets were emptied of people.

 A Brief History of Electric Rides

-Just like every other thing we use every day, our trusty e-rides have gone through countless experimentations and evolutions.
+Just like every other thing we use every day, the best electric rides have gone through countless experimentations and evolutions.
 As we have briefly discussed in a previous article, electric-powered rides (specifically electric bicycles) have been around since as early as the 1890s.
 It wasn’t until the late 90s when upgraded and more modern versions of e-bikes came to light.
 Some years later, more and more variations of electric-powered rides came about.

 Curious about the other e-rides that are making waves this year?
 Let’s take a peek at their timelines and short histories!